MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-what-is-azure-iot.md

 [AZURE.INCLUDE [iot-azure-and-iot](../includes/iot-azure-and-iot.md)]

 ## Scope of this documentation
-These Azure and IoT articles focus on two collections of resources that help you to implement your own solution based on the Microsoft IoT reference architecture.
+These Azure and IoT articles focus on two collections of resources that can help you to implement your own IoT solution based on the Microsoft IoT reference architecture.
 - Azure IoT Hub
 - Azure IoT device SDKs